duff/pool_runner/README.md

 I'm not sure this is the best way to go about this.
 It's using [poolboy](https://github.com/devinus/poolboy) under the covers to manage the pool of processes.

+I'm also experimenting with a somewhat different approach in [exeque](https://github.com/duff/exeque).

 ## Installation / Dependency